 5. Superhot VR – Read Our Review

 Superhot is, without a doubt, the most instantly rewarding game to play in VR.
 The flatscreen original was great but, by bringing your whole body into this groundbreaking shooter, the developer completely flips the game on its head.
 In Superhot (stop me if you’ve heard this before), time moves only when you do.
 That means that when you’re still, the world around you is too.
 Every time you raise your arm or duck your head, the world crawls into life.
 You’re essentially a human video playback device.

 Superhot gives you a stark realization of the physicality of VR and what that means for gaming.
 It’s an experience in which you are aware of every inch of your body.
 It also makes it effortlessly easy to feel cool in VR; every catch of a handgun or toss of a ninja star comes with an incredible strand of slick satisfaction you won’t find anywhere else.
-Superhot VR is currently the gold standard for VR shooters and, in our opinion, the very best game on the HTC Vive.
+Superhot VR is currently the gold standard for VR shooters and, in our opinion, one of the very best Oculus Rift games.

 As standalone packages, Lone Echo and Echo VR represent two of the most immersive, engaging experiences you can have in VR today.
-As a combined package (which is a fair bundle considering the latter is free), they make for the most essential game on the Oculus Rift to date.
+As a combined package (which they essentially are considering the latter is free), they make for one of the best Oculus Rift games to date.
 This is a fully immersive, atmospheric thrill ride with the best production values you’ll find on the platform.